Human-Centered Healthcare Movement (HCHM)

 These tools do not collect personal information unless voluntarily provided.

-You may adjust browser settings to refuse cookies, though some site features may be limited.
+You may adjust your browser settings to refuse cookies, though some site features may be limited.

 The Movement operates as a not-for-profit advocacy initiative and does not engage in commercial data practices such as selling personal information or advertising based on user data.